 - To book call Caroline: 07855 731416 or Alison: 07803 045327

-We will be at the Thrive Events Health Discovery weekend at the end of September near Tunbridge Wells where people can experience taster sessions and book onto a workshop.
+We are at the Thrive Events Health Discovery weekend at the end of September near Tunbridge Wells where people can experience taster sessions and book onto a workshop.

 As well as the public workshops already in the diary we are delighted to run a session for a group of friends, family, or a school or community group: both gardening and mindfulness are great activities for children too.
 You provide the people and venue with and we will bring everything else for two hours of mindfulness and gardening.